collective/Products.cron4plone/README.txt

 Cron4Plone can do scheduled tasks in Plone, in a syntax very like \*NIX systems' cron daemon.
 It plugs into Zope's ClockServer machinery.

+optionally cron4plone also uses unimr.memcachedlock to make sure that only one task is running at a time, even when using a distributed environment like multiple zeo clients on multiple machines.

 Installation
 ============